zaiisao/Documentation/en/Interactive Broadcast/interop_android.md

 	```

 ## Considerations
-* Configurations must be made on both the mobile device and the Web browser/App to enable interoperability.
+* The settings must be adjusted on both the mobile device and the web browser/app to enable interoperability.
-* Use this function only when the channel is in the live broadcast mode.
-Interoperability is enabled by default in the communication mode.
+* Use this function only when the channel is in the live broadcast profile.
+Interoperability is enabled by default in the communication profile.